emberjs/rfcs/text/0297-deprecate-ember-logger.md

 the API listings.

 We must provide an entry in the deprecation guide for this change:
-* offering instruction for using the codemod to perform the change automatically with before and after code samples.
+* describing relevant divergences remaining in the handling of the console in Internet Explorer 11 and Edge browsers.
-* describing the issue with using console.debug on node versions earlier than Node 9 and what provision the codemod has made to deal with it.
+* describing the issue with using console.debug on node versions earlier than Node 9.
 * describing alternative ways of dealing with eslint's `no-console` messages.

 ## Drawbacks